TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

     Run the flashall script there to start flashing.
     *************

+Now, let's check that we are in our set up root folder

+    $ cd ../../../edison-src/

 Create a directory called Patches and then switch to it

     $ mkdir Patches